nrfconnect/sdk-nrf/samples/bluetooth/llpm/README.rst

   * |nRF52840DK|
   * |nRF52DK|
   * |nRF5340DK|
-  * Other boards running BLE Controller variants that support LLPM (see :ref:`nrfxlib:softdevice_controller` Proprietary feature support)
+  * Other boards running SoftDevice Controller variants that support LLPM (see :ref:`nrfxlib:softdevice_controller` Proprietary feature support)

   You can mix different boards.
 * Connection to a computer with a serial terminal for each of the boards.